no00ne/CS305-2025Spring-FinalProject/README.md

 ## 1. Introduction

-A blockchain network is formed by a set of blockchain peers (*simply* peers) who are responsible for verifying users’ transactions in the network and packaging valid transactions in the form of blocks.
+A blockchain network is formed by a set of blockchain peers (*simply* peers) who are responsible for verifying users’ transactions and packaging valid transactions in the form of blocks.
 Then, each block is verified by all peers and linked to the blockchain (i.e., the chain of valid blocks) if the majority of peers accept it.
 In this process, each peer decides about the validity of transactions and blocks independently without any centralised entity.
 Moreover, each peer stores a copy of the blockchain locally in its host.
-The simple operation procedure of a blockchain system is as follows:
+The simple operation procedure of a blockchain network is as follows:

-1. Users generate new transactions and submit them to peers in the blockchain system.
+1. Users generate new transactions and submit them to peers in the blockchain network.

 2. Peers receiving the transactions verify the transactions’ validity.
 If the transactions are valid, peers add them to their local transaction pool and broadcast them to other peers for verification.

 3. In each block period, one of the peers is selected as a block generator to package transactions in its pool in the form of a block, which is broadcast to all peers in the network for verification.

 4. If the majority of peers think that the block is valid and accept it, each peer appends the block to the blockchain.
-Note that each peer stores a copy of the blockchain locally.

 <div align="center">